RanggaBS/bully-scripting/docs/02-dsl-reference/basic-concepts/04-network-scripting.md

 ---
 sidebar_position: 4
-title: 'Network Scripting'
+title: Network Scripting
-pagination_label: 'Network Scripting'
+pagination_label: Network Scripting
-sidebar_label: 'Network Scripting'
+sidebar_label: Network Scripting
-description: 'Learn how to create network scripts for the server version of the DSL, including client scripts, network events, and player objects.'
+description: Network scripting in DSL allows you to create client scripts that run on players' machines when they connect to a server.
+This guide covers how to define client scripts, handle network events, and manage player objects.
 ---

 # Network Scripting

-Read about the basics of the server version in the [about](./about-dsl#derpy-script-server) section, and download the latest server version in the [download](./network-scripting) section.
+Read about the basics of the server version in the [about](about-dsl#derpy-script-server) section, and download the latest server version in the [download](/docs/miscellaneous/downloads/dsl) section.

 ## Client Scripts